Niladri-Mondal/NimbusPredict-weather-forcasting-app/README.md

 ## 🚀 Features

 - **Time Series Preprocessing**: Handling and transforming temporal datasets for model input.
-- **Neural Network Modeling**: Custom architectures built using deep learning frameworks.
-- **Training and Validation**: Includes error metric evaluations like MAE, MSE, and RMSE.
+- **Training and Validation**: Includes error metric evaluations like MAE, MSE, and RMSE and R^2
 - **Forecast Visualization**: In-notebook insights and result interpretation using tabular data.
 - **Extensible Pipeline**: Modular notebook design makes it easy to adapt for different datasets or forecasting problems.
 - **Predicted vs Actual Graphs** for temperature and humidity trends using `matplotlib` and `seaborn`.